harness/developer-hub/docs/platform/2_Delegates/secure-delegates/delegate-mtls-support.md

 ### Migrate a delegate to an mTLS-enabled delegate

-To migrate and existing delegate for mTLS support, you must update the delegate YAML.
+To migrate an existing delegate for mTLS support, you must update the delegate YAML.
 For an example Kubernetes manifest, go to [Sample Kubernetes manifest](https://github.com/harness/delegate-kubernetes-manifest/blob/main/harness-delegate.yaml).

 To migrate a delegate for mTLS support, do the following: